Current fluctuations for the boundary-driven zero-range process on graphs: microscopic versus macroscopic approach and a theory of non-reversible resistor-like networks: Scaling limits

 where $\mathcal R^N$ is the rate functional for the current of the zero-range model (as before) and $\mathcal R_{\lambda}^N$ is the rate functional when the rates are multiplied by a factor of $\lambda$.

-We focus first on the one-dimensional case.
+We focus first on the one-dimensional case, noting that here we simply have $|\Omega_N|=N$.
 To consider our symmetric zero-range model in the diffusive scaling limit the jump rates must be multiplied by a factor of $N^2$.
 Moreover, in this diffusive scaling limit we assign a mass equal to $N^{-1}$ to each particle so that, to a given macroscopic current $j$, there corresponds a number of jumps (microscopic current) equal to $jN$.
 We therefore need to consider the rate functional $\mathcal R^N_{N^2}\left(jN\right)$ for large $N$.
 Since $N$ is the size of the system for large $N$, the microscopic rate functional becomes proportional to $N$ and consequently the non-trivial scaling limit is

 The limit in \eqref{illimite} can be directly computed using formula \eqref{ratecurrzero} and we reobtain the macroscopic result \eqref{U}